Terms and Conditions

 in the participation of these persons in supervisory or

-advisory boards; We have committed ourselves and our employees to high moral standards in order to avoid any interference with the provision of services by impartial interests that influence, for example, advice, order execution or asset management.
+advisory boards; We have committed ourselves and our employees to high moral standards in order to avoid any interference with the provision of services by impartial interests that influence, for example, advice, order execution.
 We expect at all times diligence, lawful and professional action, the observance of market standards and, in particular, always the consideration of the best possible customer interest.
 In our company, an independent compliance officer is responsible for the direct identification and management of conflicts of interest.
 In detail, we have taken the following measures:

 Creation of organizational procedures to safeguard the